Robocall and TDoS case studies

 Case One: A business in Texas

 This business was the target of 71 fraud attacks comprised of about 3,000 calls.
-These attacks were defeated by our ClearIP software using SIP Analytics and Reputation Service.
+These attacks were defeated by our ClearIP software using SIP Analytics and Phone Number Reputation Lookup.

 But before we get into all of that, you might be wondering, why would a fraudster call a business in Texas?
 Telecom fraud usually involves high-cost destinations, and that doesn’t sound like a high cost destination.